TamtamHero/fw-fanctrl/README.md

 yes | sudo sensors-detect
 ```

+To communicate with the embedded controller the `fw-ectool` is needed.
 You can either use the pre-compiled executable of `fw-ectool` in this repo, or recompile one from [this repo](https://github.com/DHowett/fw-ectool) and copy it in `./bin`.

+The charging status of the battery is fetched from the following file by default:
+`/sys/class/power_supply/BAT1/status`
+The default path can be overwritten by entering a value for `batteryChargingStatusPath` inside the `config.json` file.

-Then, simply run:
+Then run:
 ```
 sudo ./install.sh
 ```